scottyob/website/content/posts/2022-04-27-learning-rust/index.md

 I've always said that I'm not overly a smart person (though am stubborn enough to solve most problems), and don't expect to be able to pick it up quickly, I decided to start learning by challenge tasks, do as much as I can in it, and document some here.

-For my challenges, I'm going to use Project Euler and compare my solutions in Python and Rust.
+For my challenges, I'm going to use both [Project Euler](https://projecteuler.net/) and compare my solutions in Python and Rust.
 Python because it's my most comfortable language.

 ## Challenges
 ### Multiples of 3 or 5